HinaChoudhry/Mario-Memory-Match/README.md

 ## Deployment
 - To deploy the GitHub repository to GitHub pages the following steps were done
 - Select Settings at the top of the page.
-- Go the the GitHub Pages section from there, down the page.
+- Go the GitHub Pages section from there, down the page.
 - In the Source section, click the dropdown menu and select the 'Master Branch'.
 - Another small dropdown should appear to the right, select /(root) and press save.
 - This should automatically refresh the page, deploying the website.